SurajKande/python_packaging/README.md

 username: <username>                        # username registered using htpasswd
 password: <password>

-- To install the packages in the client system
+- To install the packages in the client system:

       ` pip install --extra-index-url http://<ip-address-of-ec2-instance>:8080/simple/ <package-name>

-- To upload the package to the repository i have used twine
+- To upload the package to the repository i have used twine:

       ` twine upload -r aws-repo <location-of-distributed-package>

-I hade to make/add few rules of the ec2 instance to access it
+I hade to make/add few rules of the ec2 instance to make my server accessable for uploading the packages.

 1. go to the security group of the hosted ec2 instance

 2. go to inbound rules and press add/edit
 ![inbound rules1](https://github.com/SurajKande/python_packaging/blob/master/misc/Screenshot%20(55).png)

 3. add the following rules listed below in the image
 ![inbound rules](https://github.com/SurajKande/python_packaging/blob/master/misc/Screenshot%20(57).png)